-Note: Chrome users will receive the following message if the new version of the PDQ is opened within the Chrome browser:
+Note: Chrome users will receive the following message if the new version of an interactive form is opened within the Chrome browser:

-Interactive PDFs, like the new version of the PDQ, will not open in a Chrome PDF viewer, and must be opened in Adobe.
+Interactive PDFs will not open in a Chrome PDF viewer, and must be opened in Adobe.
 These instructions will allow you to open PDFs automatically in Adobe from your Chrome window.

 - Open a Chrome browser, and click the three dots at the right.
 Then click “Settings.”